 Introduction

 The recent drug discovery techniques have led to an increasing number of drugs that are poorly soluble in water.
 It is estimated that 40 % of the approved drugs and almost 90% of drugs candidates are poorly soluble (Kalepu and Nekkanti 2015).
 For this reason, the development of new strategies to enhance drug solubility remains one of the major research areas in drug discovery and development process (Bellantone 2014, Bosselmann and Williams 2012).
 An approach to enhance the solubility of ionisable drugs is by adjusting the pH of the solvent or by forming soluble salts (Kalepu and Nekkanti 2015, Owen 2013, Serajuddin 2007).
-Although, the pH has less pronounced impact on the solubility of the un-ionisable drugs, consequently, they are insoluble in various parts of GIT.
+Howover, the pH has less pronounced impact on the solubility of the un-ionisable drugs; consequently, they are insoluble in various parts of GIT.
 Therefore, enhancing the solubility of this drug category is considered more challenging (Bellantone 2014, Bosselmann and Williams 2012).
 Several approaches have been developed to enhance unionisable drugs solubility including, but not limited to, size reducing approach, particle engineering, micellization, and cyclodextrins and polymers complexation (Cavallari et al. 2005, Chen et al. 2011, Del Valle 2004, Junghanns and Müller 2008, Strickley 2004).

 In a recently published work, we have described the use of albumin as solubility enhancer of ionisable drugs using indomethacin as drug model.
 An enhancement factor of 100,000 was obtained after formulating indomethacin in BSA solid dispersions.
 The solubility enactment of indomethacin in presence of BSA is thought to be mainly due to the formation of salt bridges between the drug and the albumin molecules (Khoder et al. 2016).
 However, the solubilizing properties of albumin are not limited to its ability to form salts with ionisable molecules but also to its remarkable ability to form reversible binding complexes with hydrophobic drugs (Ghuman et al. 2005, Urien et al. 2007).
 Indeed, albumin displays two main sites that bind the ligands mainly by hydrophobic and electrostatic interactions.
 Several secondary binding sites are also available that increase the number of bound molecules (Evans 2002).
 The hydrophobic molecules of medium size (100-600 Da) are amongst the substances that showed the highest affinity to albumin.
-The interaction forces involved in the binding process are mainly hydrophobic, Van der Waals force and hydrogen bonding interactions (Peters Jr 1995, Shi et al. 2013b, Urien, Tillement and Barré 2007)(Elzoghby et al. 2012 The aim of this study is to investigate the potential use of the bovine serum albumin (BSA) to enhance the solubility of the unionisable drugs using PRD as a model drug.
+The interaction forces involved in the binding process are mainly hydrophobic, Van der Waals force and hydrogen bonding interactions (Peters Jr 1995, Shi et al. 2013b, Urien, Tillement and Barré 2007).

+Bovine serum albuin (BSA) has been widely used in numerous pharmaceutical and medical applications thanks to its stability, biocompatibility and low immunogenicity (Elzoghby et al. 2012, Khoder et al, 2016).
+The aim of this study is to investigate the potential use of the BSA to enhance the solubility of the unionisable drugs using PRD as a model drug.
 Prepared by freeze drying and spray drying techniques, PRD-BSA solid dispersions are characterised by SEM, XRD, and DSC.
 PRD solubility is evaluated in water in the presence of increased amounts of BSA.
 In addition, the dissolution rates and release profiles are established under physiological conditions.

 Materials and Methods